dgraph-io/dgraph/wiki/content/query-language/index.md

 * If `_reverse_` is passed as an argument to `expand()`, only the reverse predicates at each node in that level are retrieved.

-The last three keywords require that the node's have types.
+The last three keywords require that the nodes have types.
 Dgraph will look for all the types that have been assigned to a node, query the types to check which attributes they have, and use those to compute the list of predicates to expand.